stcorp/muninn/README.rst

   $ muninn-destroy [archive id]

 Next, you can optionally remove the archive configuration file.
-Note that if you do not remove this file (and if can be found on the configuration search path), other users can still try to access the non-existing archive.

 If no other archives share the PostgreSQL database used by the archive you just removed, you can proceed to remove the database: ::